 Section B has 2 questions and you choose 1 of it, the topics are based on Food Resources / Health and Diseases.
 Advised to spend 45 minutes here and its worth 25 marks.

-You don’t have to be an artist to make notes as to how ‘professional graphics artists do,’ nor do you require an iPad to an Apple pencil to do that.
-A sheet of paper, a pen, and a highlighter would suffice.
-You can get some ideas from YouTube that show you how to take notes because much of the time they will print their notes and have good handwriting.
-As long as you can read it, it doesn’t matter how poor your handwriting is.
+You don’t have to be an artist and make notes like how professional graphics artists do, nor are you required to have an iPad to do that.
+A sheet of paper, a pen and a highlighter would suffice.
+You can get some ideas from YouTube that show you how to take notes.
+As long as you can read it, it doesn’t matter how your handwriting is like.

 3. Develop your Language & Argumentative skills

-You need to learn how to reason, justify, and debate constructively.
-Not simply memorize and list everything you think.
+You need to learn how to reason, justify and debate constructively.
+Do not simply memorise and regurgitate everything.

-Every issue is different, so you need to adapt to the reasons to fit into the essay.
+Every issue is different, so you need to adapt your answers to fit into the essay.

-When you’ve learned what your weak points are and what problems you’re having difficulty with, find someone to help you figure out your questions.
+When you’ve gone through what your weaknesses are, find someone to help you figure out your questions.

-You need time to prepare for your O-level Geography exam and clear up your concerns to help you properly revise while you write notes, too.
+You need time to prepare for your exam and clear up your concerns to help you properly revise.
+So start today!